Zodiac’s Halloween riddle and cuckoo’s game

 Endnotes

-[1] I had already posted on Reddit a few parts of this solution two years ago.
+[1] I had already posted on Reddit a few parts of this solution in 2018.

 [2] The Death Wheel in the inside pages of Tim Holt No. 30 mentioned also other deaths, but Zodiac copied just the ones that were also on the cover (a part from “by water”).